Are you the proud owner of a German Shepherd puppy? If so, you’ve just added a beautiful new member to your family!

 By rewarding your puppy with praise or a treat when he does something right, you’ll motivate him to repeat the action in the future.
 On the other hand, yelling or physical punishment will scare your dog and teach him that he can’t trust you.

-Here are a few important do’s and don’ts:
+Here are a few important things you do not want to do:

 The word “crate” sounds scary or even cruel to some dog owners.
 But think about it for a moment.